 - CJ Dropshipping

-- Private suppliers based in China
+- Private agents based in China

 Previously, many dropshippers avoided import taxes because their orders were under $800 and qualified for the de minimis exemption.
 But with this potentially going away, even a $5 product may come with additional fees.